undefinedlabs/scope-for-swift-action/README.md

 # Scope for iOS Action

 GitHub Action to run your tests automatically instrumented with the [Scope iOS agent](http://home.undefinedlabs.com/goto/ios-agent).
+It supports Xcode projects as well as Swift Package Manager packages.

 ## About Scope